nigelhorne/vwf/README.md

 with .html or .htm will be sent as is, and files ending in .txt will be sent as is with the Content-Type header set to text/plain.

-Data stored in the flat files .../databases/*.db is be made available to the display packages and hence to the templates.
+Data stored in the files .../databases/ is be made available to the display packages and hence to the templates.
+CSV, XML and SQLite format files are supported.

 How To Install and Use:
 -----------------------